 1 heaping tsp sugar

 2 tablespoons ketchup

 QUESTION: Do I really have to sort the beans?

 ANSWER: Yes!
 I have never purchased a bag of dried beans that DID NOT have small rocks in it.
 At least one.
-Even if you are lucky enough to get no ricks, sorting is also to get rid of any beans that are discolored, or noticeably disfigured.
+Even if you are lucky enough to get no rocks, sorting is also to get rid of any beans that are discolored, or noticeably disfigured.
 Those usually taste bad and can ruin the flavor of your dish, should someone bite into one.
-My Dad had a super-easy method of sorting beans: He sat down at the table, with the cooking pot in his lap.
+My Dad had a super-easy method of sorting beans: He sat down at the table, with the empty cooking pot in his lap.
 He would dump the beans out on the table, spread them out and then gradually scoop them towards him in small batches, checking for discolored or disfigured beans and rocks.
 If he found any, he would make a little “throw away” pile off to the side.
-Then all the good beans, he would slide to the edge of the table, and down into the pot.
-I can still hear the “clink” of the beans hitting the pot as he prepped for a bean dish… Sometimes he would put the sorted beans in a strainer and wash them too.
-Half the time, he would soak the beans overnight, and the other half of the time, when he wanted the beans for dinner that night, he would soak them in boiled water, and then cook the dish.
-Both methods I describe below.
-You can use canned beans, and compensate the liquid, but frankly… Canned beans were total sacrilege to Dad and if he ever saw someone do that, he would have something to say about it, lol.
+Then all the good beans, he would slide to the edge of the table and down into the pot.
+You can use canned beans and compensate the liquid, but frankly… Canned beans were total sacrilege to Dad and if he ever saw someone do that, he would have something to say about it, lol.